simon-ritchie/apysc/docstring_markdowns/apysc/_branch/if_base.md

 ### `_append_exit_expression` method docstring

-Append if branch instruction end expression.
+Append if branch instruction ending expression.

 ### `_last_scope_is_if_or_elif` method docstring